PatrykErNowak/befit-tracker/README.md

 View where you can manage diet by adding new meals manualy or search and add existing meals from data base with full data (calories, macronutrients, etc.)

 - Display all meals for specific date ✅
-- Display macronutrients intake summary for specific date ❌
+- Display macronutrients intake summary for specific date ✅
 - Add custom meal ✅
 - Add meal from database based on search input ❌
 - Add meal from database based on natural language input, for example - '1 cup mashed potatoes and 2 tbsp gravy' ❌
+- Add Note for specific day ⚠️
 - Edit meal ⚠️
 - Remove dish ✅